 The District Department of Transportation (DDOT) provides a broad array of transit services for residents, workers and visitors to efficiently and affordably move about the District.
-DC Circulator buses criss-cross the city today, and DC Streetcars are running once more in the District.
-DDOT also helps District students get to school through the Transit Subsidy Program, and DDOT funds Metrorail and Metrobus service in the District and works closely with the Washington Metropolitan Area Transit Authority (WMATA) to make service improvements for riders, and DC Streetcars are running once more in the District.
+DDOT helps District students get to school through the Kids Ride Free Program, DDOT funds Metrorail service in the District, works closely with the Washington Metropolitan Area Transit Authority (WMATA) to make service improvements for riders, and DC Streetcars are running once more in the District.

 DDOT is currently replacing all of the bus shelters in the District with new, modern shelters, under a 20-year agreement with Clear Channel.

 The Circulator's distinct red buses are unlike any other public transit around town—with low floors, big windows, and multiple doors for easy on-and-off service.